onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The more we move away from biased ape/identity-based decisions and towards impartial mechanism design - the better

+How do we make individuals thrive mostly in service to the collective?

+We must reward the best predictors also based on how well they train others to be good predictors as well

 > "In our infinite ignorance we are all equal." - [Karl Popper](https://www.goodreads.com/quotes/640011-while-differing-widely-in-the-various-little-bits-we-know)